 Mandate and statutes

 Members of the council represent the eight major political parties of Sweden, as well as agencies and interest groups working with various aspects of health and medical care.
 The expert members represent Medicine, Law and Philosophy.
-Members serve a three year term and are appointed by the Minister of Health and Social Affairs, based on nominations from the eight major political parties of Sweden, and from agencies and interest groups.
+Members are appointed by the Minister of Health and Social Affairs, based on nominations from the eight major political parties of Sweden, and from agencies and interest groups.
 The expert members are appointed based on professional expertise and recognition.

 The work of the council is supported by a secretariat.

 Annually, the council arranges a one-day conference open to health professionals and others with an interest in medical ethics.
 The council also arranges hearings and seminars on current topics, often in collaboration with the Swedish Advisory Board on Gene Technology, the Swedish Research Council, and the Swedish Society of Medicine (approximately four such activities per year).

 If you need further information about the council please contact the secretariat.